 CAP-1002: Capricor's lead product candidate consists of allogeneic cardiosphere-derived cells, or CDCs.
 CAP-1002 is currently being tested in Capricor's ALLSTAR Phase II clinical trial, which will determine if the cells can lead to reduction in scar size in patients who have had a heart attack.
 It is a dual cohort clinical trial that has two independently recruiting strata: the first are patients who have recently experienced a myocardial infarction, or MI (30-90 days post MI); the second are patients who have suffered an MI within one year (90 days to one-year post MI) to see if the cells can reduce the size of older, more established scar.
 In addition to measuring scar size, ALLSTAR will also look at a variety of clinical and quality of life endpoints.
-Phase I of the ALLSTAR trial was a 14 patient trial conducted at three sites to determine if allogeneic CDCs are safe for patients.
+Phase I of the ALLSTAR trial was a 14 patient trial conducted to determine if allogeneic CDCs are safe for patients.
 Phase I of the trial was funded in large part by a grant received from the National Institutes of Health, or NIH.
 The primary endpoints focused on acute effects of cell delivery and potential immune consequences of allogeneic cell delivery.
-Patient enrollment was completed for the Phase I portion of the trial on October 11, 2013.
+Patient enrollment was completed for the Phase I portion of the trial in October 2013.
 Preliminary 12 month MRI data collected on the patients in the Phase I open-label dose-escalation study revealed that those patients who would be included in the Phase II clinical study by virtue of dose and tissue type compatibility exhibited measurable improvement in ejection fraction, a global measure of the heart's pumping ability.
 Ejection fraction improved by 5.2%.
 Additionally, there was a relative reduction in scar size of 20.7%.
-Measurements of viable mass and regional function also showed quantifiable improvement.
+Measurements of viable mass and regional function also showed quantifiable improvements.

-On December 15, 2013, Capricor received notification from the National Heart Lung and Blood Institute, or the NHLBI, Gene and Cell Therapy Data Safety Monitoring Board that the 14-patient Phase I portion had met its safety endpoints and that Capricor was cleared to begin the Phase II portion of the trial.
+In December 2013, Capricor received notification from the National Heart Lung and Blood Institute, or the NHLBI, Gene and Cell Therapy Data Safety Monitoring Board that the 14-patient Phase I portion had met its safety endpoints and that Capricor was cleared to begin the Phase II portion of the trial.
 Capricor began enrollment of the Phase II portion of the ALLSTAR study in the first quarter of 2014.
-Phase II is an estimated 300 patient, double-blind, randomized, placebo-controlled trial which is powered to detect a reduction in infarct (scar) size as measured by MRI in both groups of patients, those with recent and chronic MI, at the one year follow-up.
-To date, enrollment in the Phase II portion of the study has been slower than expected, however Capricor is actively pursuing additional initiatives to increase the rate of enrollment which may include adding additional sites in the US and Canada.
-It is Capricor's intent to perform an interim analysis which, if successful, could result in a reduction in the number of patients necessary for achieving statistical significance and meeting the primary endpoint which is reduction in infarct size at 12 months post infusion.
-This plan is subject to the concurrence of interested parties, including the FDA.
-As infarct size was reduced significantly in the CADUCEUS treated patients at six months (as discussed below), Capricor intends to get a preliminary readout of ALLSTAR Phase II at six months post infusion.
+Phase II is a double-blind, randomized, placebo-controlled trial which is powered to detect a reduction in infarct (scar) size as measured by MRI in both groups of patients, those with recent and chronic MI, at the one year follow-up.
+The Phase II portion of the trial was designed to enroll up to 300 patients.
+To date, enrollment in the Phase II portion of the study has been slower than expected; however, Capricor is actively pursuing additional initiatives to increase the rate of enrollment, which may include, among other things, adding additional sites in the U.S. and Canada.
+It is Capricor's intent to perform an interim analysis which, if successful, could result in a reduction in the number of patients necessary for achieving statistical significance and meeting the primary endpoint, which is reduction in infarct size at 12 months post infusion.
+Whether Capricor performs the interim analysis is subject to the concurrence of interested parties, including the FDA.
+As infarct size was reduced significantly in the CADUCEUS trial which treated patients at six months (as discussed below), Capricor intends to get a preliminary readout of ALLSTAR Phase II at six months post infusion.
 Phase II of the ALLSTAR study is being funded in large part through the support of the California Institute for Regenerative Medicine, or CIRM.